WELL CONTROL EQUIPMENT COURSE (WCEC) FOR SURFACE RIGS

 Questions home work day 4

 The Well Control Equipment Course (Surface rigs) is fully accredited by the International Association of Drilling Contractors (IADC).

 Upon successful completion of the course, candidates receive an IADC accredited certificate of completion.
 This certificate is valid for five years.
-In the case of a final exam score below 70%, candidates receive a Certificate of Attendance.

 This course is the second level our multi-level educational curriculum.
 Candidates who have successfully completed this training course and would like to extend their knowledge might also be interested in attending our advanced-level Deepwater Challenges Course.